PTM-POSE Reference#

 - ptm_pose.project.project_ptms_onto_splice_events(splice_data, annotate_original_df=True, chromosome_col='chr', strand_col='strand', region_start_col='exonStart_0base', region_end_col='exonEnd', dPSI_col=None, sig_col=None, event_id_col=None, gene_col=None, extra_cols=None, separate_modification_types=False, coordinate_type='hg38', start_coordinate_system='1-based', end_coordinate_system='1-based', taskbar_label=None, ptm_coordinates=None, PROCESSES=1, **kwargs)[source]#

-Important note: PTM-POSE relies on Ensembl based coordinates (1-based), so if the coordinates are 0-based, make sure to indicate using the start_coordinate_system and end_coordinate_system parameters.
+- Given splice event quantification data, project PTMs onto the regions impacted by the splice events.
+Assumes that the splice event data will have chromosome, strand, and genomic start/end positions for the regions of interest, and each row of the splice_event_data corresponds to a unique region. - Important note: PTM-POSE relies on Ensembl based coordinates (1-based), so if the coordinates are 0-based, make sure to indicate using the start_coordinate_system and end_coordinate_system parameters.
 For example, rMATS uses 0-based for the start coordinates, but 1-based for the end coordinates.
-In this case, set start_coordinate_system = ‘0-based’ and end_coordinate_system = ‘1-based’.
+In this case, set start_coordinate_system = ‘0-based’ and end_coordinate_system = ‘1-based’. - Parameters:

 - splice_data: pandas.DataFrame